 Zersetzung is a word without proper translation, roughly meaning decomposition in German.
 It’s also a name given by the officers of Stasi to the complex tactic utilised against any person that was perceived as a possible threat for the regime of German Democratic Republic.
 Zersetzung was in fact a psychological warfare technique, designed to damage mental health of a person it was applied to by subtly undermining all aspects of one’s life, using a variety of methods of sabotage.

-After unification, that is after 1990, no one in Eastern Germany wanted to ride a Trabant and no one wanted to have an East German shepherd.
-Everyone wanted to ride a Golf and have a shepherd from the West, so for many years you couldn't sell puppies, nobody wanted them.
+After unification, that is after 1990, no one in Eastern Germany wanted to ride a Trabant and no one wanted to have an East German Shepherd.
+Everyone wanted to ride a Golf and have a dog from the West, so for many years you couldn’t sell puppies, nobody wanted them.
 Then people saw that Western Shepherds were sick, but they noticed it too late.

 Wikipedia lists 22 currently active museums of former internal border between East and West Germany.